khanalauras/contrast/README.md

 ---

-My name is Auras Khanal and I am currently a junior at Beloit College pursuing a Bachelor's in Science degree in Computer Science, Mathematics and Data Science.
-My personal fields of interests include Deep Learning Applications, especially in the field of Natural Language Understanding and Generation using LSTM's.
+I am an undergraduate student studying Computer Science and Mathematics at Beloit College.
+I have technical skills in developing, testing, and evaluating automated pipelines and contemporary machine-learning models for natural languguage processing and cybersecurity.
+Furthermore, I am fluent in programming SQL scripts for data engineering using big data software and effective at gathering and communicating valuable insights from disparate data using visualizations and business reports.

 You can learn more about me and contact me through the links below.